magento/devdocs/guides/v2.0/comp-mgr/compman-main-pg.md

 *	<a href="#compman-access-types-non-meta">Actions available for non-metapackage components</a>

 <h3 id="compman-access-types-meta">Actions available for metapackage components</h3>
 Magento requires any component that has more than one type to be a metapackage.
-For example, if you download a component that contains a module and a theme, we require it to be packaged as a metapackage.
+For example, we require a component that contains a module and a theme to be packaged as a metapackage.

 <div class="bs-callout bs-callout-info" id="info">
       <p>We currently do not support uninstalling a metapackage.</p>